1414C/cwl/README.md

 A quick set of test programs calling AWS Lambda functions are contained in the m<sub>*n*</sub> folders.
 The goal is to experiment / demonstrate the use of the AWS EC2 SDK from within the Lambda and Step-Function environments.

 Each m<sub>*n*</sub> folder contains a handler coded in go.
 Implementation of each handler's processing logic is contained in the ../handler/handlers.go file.
 Each m<sub>*n*</sub> folder (cwl sub-package) compiles its own main function in its own main package.
-This is an AWS requirement(?) and is the reason for the somewhat unorthodox project layout.
 To clarify; the as-is project layout was chosen to permit the grouping of AWS Lambda functions in a single project based on area-of-use/purpose.
+Just some messing around-type code...

 ## Access